 While starting a new business, entrepreneurs have high enthusiasm and expectations.
 But due to the cash crunch, they feel like doing everything by themselves, be it marketing or accounting and this makes them fall prey to common accounting mistakes.

 According to the survey done by US Small Business Administration, 50% of the businesses fail in the few initial years.
 And the major reason for the failure of the business is the risk involved in starting and running a business.
 Starting a business can be risky and also success is not guaranteed.
 But still, they create the greatest growth, and more job opportunities, and account for up to 90% of all business, making it the backbone of all economies.

 The expansion of the small business depends on the advanced techniques implemented by the business owner.
 In every small business bookkeeping is an area that can very easily hinder the way of business development.
 Actually, most small-sized business owners take it lightly.
 In this process sometimes they forget to enter small business transactions and eventually this limits the potential growth of the business organizations.

 Bookkeeping is a branch of accounting that basically entails recording and managing financial data.
 If this is done right then business growth can be tracked every single day.
 Bookkeeping in an essence is one of the most important tasks as the building up of financial documents with correct figures and facts starts from checking the record book itself.
-Thus most companies prefer to accord this job to professional who are either part of outsource bookkeeping businesses or freelancers.
+Thus most companies prefer to accord this job to professionals who are either part of outsourced bookkeeping businesses or freelancers.

 These dainty tasks under bookkeeping should be handled with as much care as possible.
 However, despite being so careful at times we do end up making mistakes that result in loss of business.
-Some time it is due to our ignorance and sometimes because of overlooking some of the errors.
+Sometimes it is due to our ignorance and sometimes because of overlooking some of the errors.
 Thus, let’s find out what are the most common mistakes that business owners make: